-If property is occupied at the time of its conveyance from the County to the City, the City Manager is authorized to take action to eject the unlawful occupant.
-Upon request of the City Manager, the

-City Attorney is authorized to take all necessary legal action to effect the ejection.
+If property is occupied at the time of its conveyance from the County to the City, the City Manager or designee is authorized to take action to eject the unlawful occupant.
+Prior to doing so, the City Manager shall allow a period of 90 calendar days for the occupant to find other housing and remove their personal belongings from the property.
+Upon request of the City Manager, the City Attorney is authorized to take all necessary legal action to effect the ejection.
+Tax escheated properties shall be disposed of in accordance with Section X above.